 The promotional process will consist of three (3) phases.
-Phases one through three two will be scored and be applicable to the ranking of candidates for the (position specific) Candidate List.
+Phases one through two will be scored and be applicable to the ranking of candidates for the (position specific) Candidate List.
 Phase three will be an interview outlined below.

 - A. Phase 1 Written Exam: Qualified candidates will participate in a written examination.
 Book lists will be announced the first week of January annually and/or at minimum 45 days prior to testing.
-The candidate must successfully pass the written examination, minimum score of 70%, in order to continue to the promotional process and move on to Phase 2. - B. Phase 2 Practical Evaluation: Qualified candidates will be given a practical evaluation specific to the position.
-The candidate must successfully pass the practical assessment, with a minimum score of 70%, in order to move onto the placed on the Candidate List and be eligible for Phase 3 of the promotional process.
+The candidate must successfully pass the written examination, minimum score of 70%, in order to continue in the promotional process and move on to Phase 2. - B. Phase 2 Practical Evaluation: Qualified candidates will be given a practical evaluation specific to the position.
+The candidate must successfully pass the practical assessment, with a minimum score of 70%, in order to be placed on the Candidate List and be eligible for Phase 3 of the promotional process.

-C. Phase 3 Interview Panel: Qualified candidates will participate in a scored interview panel process.
-At the time an open position needs to be filled, candidates will be asked to participate in the interview.
+C. Phase 3 Interview Panel: At the time an open position needs to be filled, candidates will be asked to participate in the interview.
 The number of candidates to be interviewed will be determined by the Rule of Three.
 The number of candidates to be interviewed will be the number of position vacancies sought to be filled plus two (2) from the current (specific position) ranked Candidate List.